 Dr. Nicole Buffard has been teaching French Language and Literature in the US since 1988.
 She arrived at CSUS in 2002 after spending 14 years teaching at a midwestern university.
 She teaches a wide range of courses, from beginning French to upper division Literature courses.
 Her research focuses on Algerian women writers and how they use Metaphors in their writings as a tool to confront the political establishment in their country and in France.
 It is a topic she addresses in her literature classes as well.
 Nicole was born in Normandy, France.
 She immigrated to the US in 1982, and currently lives in Davis with her daughter Léna.

-Kevin Elstob has been teaching French for 15 years in the United States.
+Kevin Elstob has been teaching French for over 15 years in the United States.
 His specialty is Theatre and Francophone Civilization.
 If you are interested in traveling, check with Prof. Elstob for he has led numerous study-abroad programs (to France and Quebec).
 He loves film and "contemporary urban sounds" (that's music to everyone else).

 Béatrice Kelley Russell: Dr. Russell joined our staff in Fall 2004.
 She is from Burundi.
 She did her undergraduate studies in French at the University of Burundi, her M.A. in French at the University of Arkansas, at Fayetteville, and her Ph.D. in French Linguistics at UC Davis.
 Her speciality is second language acquisition, and French and francophone literature.
 Béatrice loves dancing, tennis, traveling, and her dog.

 Why Take French

 French is a beautiful language !
 It is spoken throughout the world and has always been the language of both diplomacy and love !
 Check out the course catalog for careers which would benefit by knowing French ! (such as international business, journalism, government service, teaching, not to mention just living abroad !)